Tipu's Tiger: History

 In recent times, Tipu's Tiger has formed an essential part of museum exhibitions exploring the historical interface between Eastern and Western civilisation, colonialism, ethnic histories and other subjects, one such being held at the Victoria and Albert Museum itself in autumn 2004 titled "Encounters:the meeting of Asia and Europe, 1500-1800".
 In 1995, 'The Tiger and the Thistle' bi-centennial exhibition was held in Scotland on the topic of "Tipu Sultan and the Scots".
 The organ was considered too fragile to travel to Scotland for the exhibition.
 Instead, a full-sized replica made of fibreglass and painted by Derek Freeborn, was exhibited in its place.
 The replica itself also had an earlier Scottish association, having been made in 1986 for 'The Enterprising Scot' exhibition, which was held to commemorate the October 1985 merger of the Royal Scottish Museum and the National Museum of Antiquities of Scotland to form a new entity - the National Museum of Scotland.

-Today Tipu's Tiger is arguably the best-known single work in the Victoria and Albert Museum as far as the general public is concerned.
-It is a "must-see" highlight for school children's visits to the Victoria and Albert Museum, and functions as an iconic representation of the museum, replicated in various forms of memorabilia in the museum shops including postcards, model kits and stuffed toys.
+Today, Tipu's Tiger is a well known single work in the Victoria and Albert Museum.
+It is considered a "must-see" highlight for school children's visits to the Victoria and Albert Museum, and functions as an iconic representation of the museum, replicated in various forms of memorabilia in the museum shops including postcards, model kits and stuffed toys.
 Visitors can no longer operate the mechanism since the device is now kept in a glass case.

 A small model of this toy is exhibited in Tipu Sultan's wooden palace in Bangalore.
 Although other items associated with Tipu, including his sword, have recently been purchased and brought back to India by billionaire Vijay Mallya, Tipu's Tiger has not itself been the subject of an official repatriation request, presumably due to the ambiguity underlying Tipu's image in the eyes of Indians; his being an object of loathing in the eyes of some Indians while considered a hero by others.